DalveerGit/MyGitRepo/README.md

 # MyGitRepo
-This for learn and  git experience
+This is for learn and  git experience